-Reducing the number of seizures that a person has may help to minimise the risk of seizure-related injury or death.
+Reducing the number of seizures you are having may help to lessen the risk of seizure-related injury or death.
 There are a number of actions that may help:

 Annual reviews with your epilepsy specialist are highly recommended, and if your seizures are not controlled, then it will need to be more frequent.
 This is a good opportunity to ask questions about how you can best manage your seizures.
 Be honest with your doctor so your treatment is adjusted if needed.